cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/schedulers/vm/VmSchedulerAbstract.rst

 .. java:method:: protected Map<Vm, List<Double>> getAllocatedMipsMap()
    :outertype: VmSchedulerAbstract

-   Gets the map of VMs to MIPS, were each key is a VM and each value is the List of currently allocated MIPS from the respective physical PEs which are being used by such a VM.
+   Gets a map of MIPS allocated to each VM, were each key is a VM and each value is the List of currently allocated MIPS from the respective physical PEs which are being used by such a VM.

+   When VM is in migration, the allocated MIPS in the source Host is reduced due to migration overhead, according to the \ :java:ref:`getVmMigrationCpuOverhead()`\ .
+This is a situation that the allocated MIPS will be lower than the requested MIPS.

-   :return: the mips map
+   :return: the allocated MIPS map

-   **See also:** :java:ref:`.getAllocatedMips(Vm)`
+   **See also:** :java:ref:`.getAllocatedMips(Vm)`, :java:ref:`.getRequestedMipsMap()`

 getAvailableMips
 ^^^^^^^^^^^^^^^^